caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 Upload media files.
 Add any more internal data and then "deposit".
 Once deposited the object is available for processing in EPrints.

-EPrints uses a queue system for implementing a workflow.
-A user's abilities are matched to the workflows they have access to.
-In effect their set of workflows defines their permissions.
-This relationship can be modeled as a User Object and Workflow Objects.
+EPrints uses a queue system for implementing a role.
+A user's abilities are matched to the roles they have access to.
+In effect their set of roles defines their permissions.
+This relationship can be modeled as a User Object and Role Objects.

 ### Decomposing the EPrints Admin functionality for Oral Histories